mrspaceman/my-blog-pages/_posts/2024-03-261-fixing-my-ender-5-s1.md

 with everything reconnected and screwed back in place, I power it on again and go through the checks to make sure everything it working. starting with the hotend fan, and yep, looks like it's working.
 It was the LPCBBOH hotend fan connector.
 My printer is back up and running.

-Right, now to test print a benchy, with me watching so that the gremlins didnt have a chance to bugger it up.
+Right, now to test print a benchy, with me watching so that the gremlins didn't have a chance to bugger it up.

 it got a couple of layers through and then the hotend just stopped.
 Here we go again.
 (I must have blinked and let the gremlins in)

-so back on th ePC, email to creality that I had swapped the board and that it still wasnt working.
-I really didnt know what Creality could do now as the only other explanation could be the motherboard, but I didnt see why that would break as it doesnt have any moving parts.
+so back on th ePC, email to creality that I had swapped the board and that it still wasn't working.
+I really didn't know what Creality could do now as the only other explanation could be the motherboard, but I didn't see why that would break as it doesnt have any moving parts.

 email back from Creality and they say a new motherboard is on it's way.
 Really, Creality could have  blamed user error here, but no, they have sent me a replacement part for an old (and not exactly top of the line) printer.
 I'm astounded by how good Creality support is.